Mukush019/Blinkit-Sales-Report/README.md

 ## Results and findings

 The report results are summarized as follows:
-- From 2011 to 2022, Blinkit has a record total sales of $ 1.20M.
+- From 2011 to 2022, Blinkit has had a record total sales of $ 1.20 M.
 - The company's average sales is $ 140.99.
 - Blinkit has sold a total of 8,523 items from 2011 to 2022.
 - Blinkit has a rating of 3.97.
 - Items with low-fat content, such as fruits and vegetables and snack foods, led in sales by 64.60%.
 - Outlets established from 2012 to 2017 are stagnant.
 There was a notable peak in sales in outlets established in 2018 but in 2020 and 2022 dropped.
-- Medium-sized outlets lead in terms of sales while high-sized outlets record very small sales.
+- Medium-sized outlets lead in terms of sales, while large-sized outlets record very small sales.
 - Tier 3 location records the highest sales while tier 1 location has the least sales.
 - Supermarket type 1 makes more sales.